Electric toasters

 heat, becoming unstable, and then giving off some of the energy as

 light to try to become stable again.
-(See our article on fluorescent lamps for more
+(See our article on light for more details of how atoms produce light.)

 their large glass bulbs, they have a filament made from an incredibly